nt246/physalia-lcwgs/day_4/day4_SFS_Sumstats_practical_editedfromMatteo.md

 From the sample allele frequencies likelihoods (.saf files) we can estimate PBS using the following pipeline.

 Note that here we use the previously calculated SFS as prior information.
-Also, MAQU is our target population, while JIGA and MBNS are reference populations.
+Also, JIGA is our target population, while MAQU and MBNS are reference populations.
 If not already done, you should calculate .saf.idx files for each population, as explained in the section above.

 The 2D-SFS will be used as prior information for the joint allele frequency probabilities at each site.
-From these probabilities we will calculate the population branch statistic (PBS) using the MAQU as target population and JIGA and MBNS as reference populations.
+From these probabilities we will calculate the FST and population branch statistic (PBS) using JIGA as target population and MAQU and MBNS as reference populations.
-Our goal is to detect selection in MAQU in terms of allele frequency differentiation.
+Our goal is to detect selection in JIGA in terms of allele frequency differentiation compared to MAQY and MBNS.

+**Question**
+Based on the knowledge from the practicals of day 3, what pattern of selection (PBS) do you expect in JIGA?
+And would you expect any pronounced differentiation between MAQU and MBNS?

-Specifically, we are computing a slinding windows scan, with windows of 50kbp and a step of 10kbp.
+Specifically, we are computing a slinding windows scan, with windows of 10kbp and a step of 1kbp.
 This can be achieved using the following commands.

-1) This command will compute per-site FST indexes (please note the order of files):
+1) This command will compute per-site FST indexes (please note the order of files).
+The `-whichFst 1` option is preferred Fst estimator for small sample sizes, as it is the case for our test dataset.
 ```
-$NGS/angsd/misc/realSFS fst index Results/JIGA.saf.idx Results/MBNS.saf.idx Results/MAQU.saf.idx -sfs Results/JIGA.MBNS.sfs -sfs Results/JIGA.MAQU.sfs -sfs Results/MBNS.MAQU.sfs -fstout Results/MAQU.pbs -whichFst 1
+$NGS/angsd/misc/realSFS fst index Results/MAQU.saf.idx Results/MBNS.saf.idx Results/JIGA.saf.idx -sfs Results/MAQU.MBNS.sfs -sfs Results/JIGA.MAQU.sfs -sfs Results/JIGA.MBNS.sfs -fstout Results/JIGA.pbs -whichFst 1
 ```
 and you can have a look at their values:
 ```
-$NGS/angsd/misc/realSFS fst print Results/MAQU.pbs.fst.idx | less -S
+$NGS/angsd/misc/realSFS fst print Results/JIGA.pbs.fst.idx | less -S
 ```
 where columns are: chromosome, position, (a), (a+b) values for the three FST comparisons, where FST is defined as a/(a+b).
 Note that FST on multiple SNPs is calculated as sum(a)/sum(a+b).